pdxparrot/ssj2019/SETUP.md

 * Attach the camera to the Camera field of the SplashScreen component
 * Add whatever splash screen videos to the list of Splash Screens on the SplashScreen component
 * Set the Main Scene Name to match whatever the name of your main scene is
-  * The main scene should also have been added to the Build Settings along with any other required scenes
+  * The main scene should also have been added (or will need to be added) to the Build Settings along with any other required scenes

 # Main Scene Setup